 This project is funded by the National Agricultural Library, Agricultural Research Service, U.S. Department of Agriculture.

-The Center for Agriculture and Food Systems (CAFS) trains law and policy students to develop real-world solutions for a more sustainable and just food system.
-With local, regional, national, and international partners, CAFS addresses food system challenges related to food justice, food security, farmland access, farmworkers’ rights, animal welfare, worker protections, the environment, and public health, among others.
-CAFS works closely with its partners to provide legal services that respond to their needs and develop resources that empower the communities they serve.
-Through CAFS’ Food and Agriculture Clinic and Research Assistant program, Vermont Law School students work directly on projects alongside partners nationwide, engaging in innovative work that spans the food system.
+With local, regional, national, and international partners, CAFS addresses food system challenges related to food and nutrition security and affordability, farmland access, food system workers, farm viability, local economies, and public health, among others.
+CAFS works closely with its partners to provide legal services and develop resources that respond to their needs.
+Through CAFS’ Food and Agriculture Clinic and Research Assistant program, Vermont Law and Graduate School students work directly on projects alongside partners nationwide, engaging in innovative work that spans the food system.
 Visit www.vermontlaw.edu/cafs to learn more.

 Everyone deserves to be healthy.
 The Public Health Law Center collaborates with partners and communities to advance health equity, with a focus on policies to support healthy food systems, physical activity, reduce and eliminate commercial tobacco, and address other causes of chronic disease.
 Our belief in health and equity for all people is at the core of our work.
 Our partnerships include Tribal health leaders, federal agencies, national health advocacy organizations, state and local governments, planners, researchers, attorneys, community coalitions, and community members working on public health and health equity issues.
 Our deep knowledge, our thoughtful legal and policy analysis, and our individualized approach help these partners create healthier communities around the country.
 Founded in 2000, the Center is located at Mitchell Hamline School of Law in St. Paul, Minnesota.
 Learn more at publichealthlawcenter.org.